 7. Hair issues

-The majority of floaters don’t experience any damage or issues with their hair.
+The majority of floaters don’t experience any damage or issues with their hair while in a tank.
 However, if you dye your hair in fashion colors like pink or green, regular floats may strip the color from your hair more quickly.
 Hair stylists have also reported that salt water can conflict with keratin treatments.
 When in doubt, talk to your hair stylist to see if exposure to salt water will affect your hair.

 Who shouldn’t use a floatation tank To Avoid NEgative Side Effects?

 Most people see tremendous benefits from float tank therapy.
 But because of some of these negative side effects, floats aren’t a fit for everyone.
 You’re more likely to experience adverse effects if you have these conditions:

 - Tubes in your ears: If you had tubes surgically placed in your ears, the saltwater will cause tremendous pain.